-Sales tax is levied whenever an item is sold or a service is rendered.
+In general, sales tax is levied whenever an item is sold or a service is rendered.
 This tax is imposed on the final consumer during the point of sale.
-This means the seller of the goods or services is the one responsible for its collection and remittance.
+This means the merchant of the goods or services is responsible for collection and remittance.

-This form of tax makes up a significant amount of the government's revenue.
-The sales tax is levied in small amounts but makes up for it in quantities because of its presence in every business exchange between a seller and a final consumer.
+This tax form makes up a significant amount of the government's revenue, levied in small amounts but compounding from every business exchange between a seller and a final consumer.

 For example, if you do business in Arkansas (AR) and reach more than $100,000 selling to consumers in that state, you'll have to account for sales tax deductions.

-To say that revenue threshold is the only determining factor of economic nexus is oversimplified.
+Revenue threshold and physical business location are not the only determining factor of economic nexus.
 The state tax laws vary depending on the state you do business with.
-That means if you're huge on Amazon and have a wide scope of operation, you could have multiple economic nexuses.
+If you're huge on Amazon and have a broad scope of operation, you could have multiple economic nexus.

 A lot of factors come into play when you determine your nexus state.
 The primary one is whether the state you're doing business with levies sales tax on the transaction origin or the destination.
 But there are other factors, such as the following:

 When you use Fulfillment by Amazon (FBA), your inventory is stored in Amazon warehouses across various states.
 This situation counts as a sales tax nexus and requires you to pay sales taxes accordingly.